ynloultratech/graphql-bundle/doc/crud-operations/extensions.md

 > **NOTE:** The annotation `InterfaceType` is not required but should be used if you want publish the interface in your graphql schema.
-In case you need the same behavior without publishing any in the schema use the naming convention to convert the interface name "HasAuthorInterface" to extension name "HasAuthorExtension".
+In case you need the same behavior without publishing any in the schema ensure a correct naming convention when interface name "HasAuthorInterface" must use extension name "HasAuthorExtension".
 The system automatically load this extension for all object implementing this interface.

 And use the interface in your objects.